Monday, November 19, 2012

 I was lucky enough to get this recipe from one of my best friend's mom, after she brought over a loaf a few weeks ago that was almost instantly devoured-upon which I practically demanded she hand over the recipe.
 Have I mentioned this bread is delicious?
 Because it is.
 Anyway, her parents have a ca-shit-ton of plums right now because, well.. it's plum season, and they (fortunately) have plum trees.
 I was even GIVEN some of these detectable beauties when she brought over the recipe.
 Let's face it, I have some pretty awesome connections.

 Because I didn't want this amazing fruit going to waste, I decided to make the plum bread today because the plums were starting to look pretty sad.
-And, as Deven stated, we don't want to attract fruit flies and this is practically an open invitation to invade our home.
+And I don't want to attract fruit flies and this is practically an open invitation to invade our home.
 No thanks.
 So I took my glass of wine, grabbed the recipe, pulled out the ingredients and proceeded to make a mess of the kitchen.

 I made a few variations to the recipe, like using vanilla yogurt instead of plain because that's what I had on hand.
 I replaced the one loaf pan with three smaller loaf pans.
 I also used my beloved Cuisinart (thanks Mom!) instead of an electric mixture because, again, that's what I had on hand.
 The Cuisinart actually worked quite well, except for the part where I had to muscle the batter out with a too-big-for-the-job spatula into another bowl to fold in the plums.
 Gah.
 I suppose I *could* have just stopped to grab a more appropriate utensil, but I was determined (or stubborn, whatever) at that point.
 And by god if I am going to dirty another dish.
 Hell to the no.